 “Being awarded the Roots in Education grant meant to me that I am empowering students by consistently giving students a space where they have a voice while they gain the understanding that with effort, belief, and trust in themselves, there are no limits to what they can accomplish,” Stark said.

-Oakside Preparatory High School is part of NHA, a charter school management company in Grand Rapids, Mich., with 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+Oakside Preparatory High School is part of National Heritage Academies, a charter school management company in Grand Rapids, Mich., with over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.